dexter-11/KIIT-Konnexions-2020/Day 1/README.md

 #### NETWORKING
 ```
-ifconfig          // network adapter information (Your machine's IP is visible at eth0)
+ifconfig OR ip -a  // network adapter information (Your machine's IP is visible at eth0)
 iwconfig           // wlan adapters information
 ping <ip/url>      // ping to check connection and stability
 arp -a             // IP address with MAC address
 route              //routing table tells you where the traffic exits
 netstat -ano       // all open connections and which one is talking from what port number
 ```

 * Running a local sever on Kali machine -> **`python -m SimpleHTTPServer 8080`** <br/>